 An overview of Beautiful Feet Modern U.S. and World History

 Here is a breakdown of what lessons generally look like.

 - Read pages from one of the literature books

 - Research or map work

 - Often, you’ll find links you can type in your browser to further study the topic of that lesson

 - Occasional lessons include a five paragraph essay assignment.

 If you’re looking for a new resource to really help bring history alive for your older students, this is one that I highly recommend!
-Find out more HERE
+These are proof that learning history through literature is enjoyable.
+Find out more HERE.